 Graduates of the Internal Medicine Residency program have a greater than 95 percent pass rate for internal medicine boards and have their choice of the most sought-after fellowships and internal medicine jobs.

-Approximately 80 percent of our graduates go on to participate in a fellowship program, with a match rate greater than 98 percent.
-The other 20 percent become general internists, many in hospitalist positions in either academic or community medical settings.
+Approximately 70 percent of our graduates go on to participate in a fellowship program, with a match rate greater than 98 percent.
+The other 30 percent become general internists, both as hospitalists and in ambulatory practice in academic and community medical settings.
 Many graduates go on to become academic faculty, department chairs, and clinical leaders in hospitals throughout the United States.